 “Expiration Date” means the date by which all grant funds and match must be expended.

-“Florida Historical Commission” means the advisory body created pursuant to Section 267.0612, F.S., to assist the Director of the Division of Historical Resources in carrying out the purposes, duties, and responsibilities of the Division.
+“Florida Historical Commission” means the advisory body created pursuant to Section 267.0612, F.S., to assist the Director of the Division of Historical Resources in carrying out the purposes, duties and responsibilities of the Division.

-“Florida Master Site File” means the list maintained by the Division, of all recorded historical and archaeological sites and properties in the State of Florida.
+“Florida Master Site File” means the list maintained by the Division of all recorded historical and archaeological sites and properties in the State of Florida.

 “Florida Single Audit Act” means the uniform state audit requirements for state financial assistance provided by state agencies to non-state entities as codified in Section 215.97, F.S.

-“Grant Award Agreement” means the legal instrument which binds the Grantee and the Division to the terms, conditions, and limitations of the Division’s grants programs.
+“Grant Award Agreement” means the legal instrument which binds the Grantee and the Division to the terms, conditions and limitations of the Division’s grants programs.

 “Grantee” means the organization or governmental entity to which a grant is awarded, which has entered into a Grant Award Agreement with the Division and which is responsible and accountable both for the use of the funds provided and for the performance of the grant-assisted project.